Apache Iceberg, Time Travel, Historical Queries, Data Versioning, Audit Compliance

 WHERE event_type = 'purchase';

-This capability is crucial for debugging streaming pipelines, as you can examine exactly what data was written during a specific time window.
+This capability is crucial for debugging streaming pipelines, as you can examine exactly what data was written during a specific time window and trace issues back to their source Kafka messages.
+For detailed implementation guidance, see What is Apache Flink: Stateful Stream Processing.

 Streaming Governance Integration